NiLuJe/FBInk/README.md

 # What's it for?

-This is intended to fill the void felt by developpers and tinkerers when they realized they do not have a builtin way to print stuff on the device's screen!
+This is intended to fill the void felt by Kobo developpers and tinkerers when they realize they do not have a builtin way to print stuff on the device's screen!
 It's especially cruel when moving to a Kobo, after being used to the ubiquity of `eips` on Kindles...

 In short, it prints messages on your screen, handling the low-level tinkering with both the Linux framebuffer interface, and the iMX EPD driver.
+It's been tested on Kobos and Kindles, but porting it to other Linux, iMX eInk devices should be trivial.

 # How do I install this?